 - a.
 Notice Within twenty (20) working days following receipt of the Employer's written response in Step 2, the Union shall notify the Employer, in writing, of its intent to proceed with arbitration. - b.
 Arbitrator Selection After the Union has provided timely notice of its intent to proceed with arbitration, the parties shall select an impartial arbitrator within thirty (30) working days.
 If the parties cannot mutually agree on an impartial arbitrator who is able and willing to serve on a timely basis, the parties will request a list of nine (9) impartial arbitrators able to abide by time limitations.
-The list will be provided by the Public Employment Relations Commission (PERC) or the American Arbitrator Association (AAA).
+The list will be provided by the Public Employment Relations Commission (PERC) or the American Arbitration Association (AAA).
 In the event the parties cannot agree on the source of an impartial list, then the list shall be provided by PERC.
 Once a list has been provided, the parties shall flip a coin to determine who will strike the first name, following with subsequent strikes alternating between the parties, until one (1) name remains.
 The remaining name will serve as the arbitrator. - c.
 Decision, Time Limit The arbitrator will meet and hear the matter at the earliest possible date after the selection process.
 After completion of the hearing, a written decision shall be entered within thirty (30) working days, or as soon as possible thereafter, unless an extension of time is agreed upon by the parties. - d.
 Jurisdiction of Arbitrator The grievance submitted to the arbitrator shall be the original written grievance unless the Employer and the Union agree otherwise.
 Only one (1) grievance may be submitted to the arbitrator at one (1) hearing, unless the Employer and the Union agree otherwise.
 The arbitrator shall only have the power to interpret and apply the specific terms of the Agreement and/or determine whether there was a violation of the terms of the Agreement.
-The arbitrator shall also have the authority to receive evidence, questions witnesses, and dictate the orderly procedure of the hearing.
+The arbitrator shall also have the authority to receive evidence, question witnesses, and dictate the orderly procedure of the hearing.
 The arbitrator shall not have the authority to add to, subtract from, alter, change, or modify the provisions of this Agreement, nor limit or impair any common law right of the Employer or the Union. - e.
 Final Binding Award The arbitrator's written award shall be final and binding upon the parties.
-In any arbitration alleging a violation of rights protected by this Agreement, the arbitrator's authority to award monetary damages shall be limited to back pay and related benefits, and shall not include compensatory or punitive damages. - f.
+In any arbitration alleging a violation of rights protected by this Agreement, the arbitrator's authority to award monetary damages shall be limited to back pay and related benefits, and shall not include compensatory or punitive damages.

+- f.
 Costs, Fees, and Expenses Each party is responsible for its own costs, fees, and expenses incurred in handling the grievance and presenting its case, including attorney's fees.
-The parties agree to equally share in the costs and expenses charged by the arbitrator.

-g.
-Challenge to Arbitrability - Unless otherwise agreed by the parties, challenges to the procedural arbitrability of a grievance shall be resolved in an arbitration proceeding separate from and prior to arbitration on the merits of the grievance.
-If an arbitration is required to determine the procedural arbitrability of a grievance, then the selection of the arbitrator and arbitration procedure shall be based on the steps stated in this section.
-Within ten (10) working days following receipt of an arbitrator's award ruling that a challenged grievance is subject to arbitration, the parties will begin the process described in Article 20.6(3)(b) to select an arbitrator to rule on the merits of the grievance.
-Each party is responsible for its own costs, fees, and expenses incurred in handling a challenge to arbitrability and presenting its case.
-The party who loses a challenge to arbitrability, as determined by the arbitrator, shall pay for the costs and expenses charged by the arbitrator.
+The parties agree to equally share in the costs and expenses charged by the arbitrator. - g.
+Challenges to Arbitrability Unless otherwise agreed by the parties, challenges to the procedural arbitrability of a grievance shall be resolved in an arbitration proceeding separate from and prior to arbitration on the merits of the grievance.
+If arbitration is required to determine the procedural arbitrability of a grievance, then the selection of the arbitrator and arbitration procedure shall be based on the steps stated in this section.
+Within ten (10) working days following receipt of an arbitrator's award ruling that a challenged grievance is subject to arbitration, the parties will begin the process described in Article 17.6(3)(b) to select an arbitrator to rule on the merits of the grievance.

-ARTICLE 21 - LAYOFF, FURLOUGH, and RECALL
+ARTICLE 18 - LAYOFF, FURLOUGH, AND RECALL